Mining Intelligence and Sales Leads

 The Bullfrog Project consists of two separate contiguous deposits, also known as Copper Bench and Indian Bench.

-The Copper Bench and Indian Bench Deposits are classified as sandstone hosted uranium deposits.
-Sandstone-type uranium deposits typically occur in fine to coarse grained sediments deposited in a continental fluvial environment.
-The uranium may be derived from a weathered rock containing anomalously high concentrations of uranium, leached from the sandstone itself or an adjacent stratigraphic unit.
-It is then transported in oxygenated groundwater until it is precipitated from solution under reducing conditions at an oxidation-reduction interface.
+Sandstone-type uranium deposits typically occur in fine- to coarse-grained sediments deposited in a continental fluvial environment.
+The uranium is either derived from a weathered rock containing anomalously high concentrations of uranium, leached from the sandstone itself, or leached from an adjacent stratigraphic unit.
+It is then transported in oxygenated water until it is precipitated from solution under reducing conditions at an oxidation-reduction front.
 The reducing conditions may be caused by such reducing agents in the sandstone as carbonaceous material, sulfides, hydrocarbons, hydrogen sulfide, or brines.

-The vanadium content of the Henry Mountains Basin deposits is relatively low compared to many other Salt Wash hosted deposits on the Colorado Plateau.
-Furthermore, the Henry Mountains Basin deposits occur in broad alluvial sand accumulations, rather than in major sandstone channels as is typical of the Uravan Mineral Belt deposits of western Colorado.
-The Henry Mountains Basin deposits do, however, have the same general characteristic geochemistry of the Uravan deposits, and are therefore classified as Salt Wash type deposits.
+The vanadium content of the Henry Mountains Basin deposits is relatively low compared to many Uravan deposits.
+Furthermore, the Henry Mountains Basin deposits occur in broad alluvial sand accumulations, rather than in major sandstone channels as is typical of the Uravan deposits of Colorado.
+The Henry Mountains Basin deposits do have the characteristic geochemistry of the Uravan deposits and are classified as Salt Wash type deposits.

 The Bullfrog deposit extends approximately 3.5 mi along a northwesterly trend to the northeast of the Tony M-Southwest deposit.
 Mineralization of the Bullfrog deposits ranges in thicknesses of three feet to six feet but occasionally is shown on radiometric logs exceeding 12 ft in some portions of the Project area.